noembryo/KoHighlights/docs/index.md

 2. Right-click on the selection and chose "Delete"

-3. When KH displays a warning lick "Yes" to proceed and "No" to cancel
+3. When KH displays a warning, click "Yes" to proceed and "No" to cancel

 <u>Warning: Do not use any of the options under the Delete button in the toolbar to delete specific highlights!</u>
 Those options are used only to delete the entire metadata file for the book or even the underlying epub book file too.